VladGuryev/NTree/README.md

 ntree::registerSerializer<std::string>(ntree::stdStringSerializer, typeName);
 ntree::registerDeserializer(ntree::stdStringDeserializer, typeName);
 ```
+While serializing the dynamic type of value in `std::any` is resolved and the appropriate serialization function is chosen
+if registered.
+Same for deserialization.
+If there is no (de)serialization function for some type, the exception is thrown.

 For printing type in console while pre-order tree traversal provide function with signature:
 ```
 void(const std::any&)